ACTORS, DIRECTORS, & PERFORMERS

 Automobile & Vehicle Expenses

 Equipment purchased is generally "depreciated" and written off over 5 or 7 years on Form 4562.
 Depreciation is a technique for expensing or writing off purchases that have a useful life of greater than one year.
 In other words, a notebook computer is intrinsically different in nature than office supplies.
 Expenses such as dues, promotional photos, scripts, music books, CD’s & tapes, videos & DVDs, etc. will be written off (or deducted) in the year of purchase.
 Most equipment is written off in five to seven years.
 These "depreciable lives" are defined in the IRS code.
 The main tax strategy when it comes to depreciation is the use of what is often called "the section 179 election."
-The IRS allows taxpayers to "expense" up to $500K of equipment in 2013 and only $25K in 2014 (if legislation does not change this).
+The IRS allows taxpayers to "expense" up to $500K of equipment in 2014 and most likely in 2015.
 In this case the performer is allowed to write-off his or her $2,000 Powerbook® computer in one year rather than wait five years to do it.
 Remember, this "section 179 expensing election" only accelerates the deduction into one year; in either method the artist is able to write-off (depreciate) the full cost of the purchase.

 The Home Office or Studio